 Like Bitcoin, Litecoin operates on the same principle of trustless digital payments using cryptographic proofs.
 All transactions are authenticated by a distributed network of nodes and recorded on the Litecoin blockchain.

 Similarly, Litecoin relies on a proof-of-work (PoW) consensus protocol to verify transactions but with a minor variation from Bitcoin.
 Litecoin uses a different mining algorithm, called Scrypt, to enable faster transactions and lower fees than Bitcoin.

 The primary use case of Litecoin is digital payments.
-You can access the Litecoin network by downloading a cryptocurrency wallet and purchasing the digital asset on a crypto exchange, where Litecoin goes by the ticker LTC.
-Therein you can store, send and receive your crypto.
+Access the Litecoin network by downloading a cryptocurrency wallet and purchasing the digital asset on a crypto exchange, where Litecoin goes by the ticker LTC.

-Litecoin (LTC) was created in 2011 by a former Google engineer, Charlie Lee, who coined the term ‘silver to Bitcoin’s gold.’
+Litecoin (LTC) was created in 2011 by a former Google engineer, Charlie Lee, who termed it as the ‘silver to Bitcoin’s gold.’
 It was one of the first altcoins, i.e. alternatives to Bitcoin.

 The cryptocurrency was released through an open-source client on GitHub on Oct 7, 2011, and the network went live on Oct 13, 2011.

 Litecoin is a fork of the Bitcoin core client, differing mainly by having a decreased block generation time of 2.5 minutes, an increased maximum overall coin supply of 84 million, a different hashing algorithm (Scrypt instead of SHA-256), and a slightly modified GUI.